openwallet-foundation/credo-ts-ext/packages/rest/README.md

 So in this case when a connection event is triggered, it will be sent to: http://test.com/connections

-The payload of the webhook contains the date, the header, topic and a body containing the connection_id, the state of the event and possibly a key, meaning the record of the state of the changed event.
+The payload of the webhook contains the serialized record related to the topic of the event.
+For the `connections` topic this will be a `ConnectionRecord`, for the `credentials` topic it will be a `CredentialRecord`, and so on.